xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 In case of success, the target is compelled to answer truthfully and to the fullest extent of his knowledge.

-### Keen Understanding of the Core Imperfection
-`Mind 4, Action`

-On touch, gain perfect understanding of how to destroy, dismantle or demolish a construct or inanimate object.

-If an object is indestructible, the Solar will still find a way, difficult as it might be.

-On anything else she reduces the Difficulty to half and the time to one tenth.

-As an alternative, she inflicts 4 times the damage on that object.

 ### Wholeness-Restoring Meditation
 `Mind 10, Action, extended`